Tentative Course List

 MGT-651607, Managing Health Care Systems, 3cr

 This course is required for the Certificate in Health Care Management.
 This course examines the various aspects of managing the complicated modern health care environment.
 The roles of payers, consumers and suppliers of health care will be examined.
-Management and allocation of heath care resources and the impact of outcomes assessment on care delivery will be discussed.
+Management and allocation of health care resources and the impact of outcomes assessment on care delivery will be discussed.
 Additional topics for study will include communication in the health care environment, team building and conflict resolution.

 MGT-651617, Strategic Planning for Public and Nonprofit Organizations, 3cr